Pranz/phoenix_blog/posts/making_of_pt1.md

 {: .aside}

 Well, a little bit about me then: I'm originally from Gothenburg but moved to Stockholm to study computer science at KTH, which I'm 2 years in.
-Also got a pretty sweet software engineering job over the summer and will continue with that part time.
-Has also freelanced as a web developer for about 3 years on and off.
+Got a pretty sweet software engineering job over the summer and will continue with that part time.
+I have freelanced as a web developer for about 3 years on and off.
 If this has caught your attention, check back here in a day or two as there will (probably) be an RSS feed right [here](/posts/xml.rss) and maybe even another post.